Dang1994/smart-ambulance/README.md

 3. Submit a pull request with a detailed description of your changes.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or feedback, please reach out to [your-email@example.com] or open an issue in the repository.
+For questions or feedback, please reach out to [w.subrat@gmail.com] or open an issue in the repository.

----

-This system aims to revolutionize emergency response by reducing delays, improving coordination, and enhancing patient outcomes.
-Thank you for your interest and support! 🚑